aravindh99/aravindh99/README.md

 ### ⚡ Fun Facts About Me:
 - 🎮 When I'm not coding, you'll find me gaming or exploring new tech
-- 🚀 I believe in writing clean, efficient code
+- 🚀 I believe in writing clean, efficient, and maintainable code
-- 🌟 Always excited to collaborate on interesting projects
+- 🌟 Always excited to collaborate on challenging projects
-- 📚 Continuously learning and staying updated with latest tech trends
+- 📚 Continuously learning - currently deep diving into Rust and systems programming

 <div align="center">
   <b>✨ Keep coding, keep growing! ✨</b>